Fayy0/LLM.app/README.md

  Real-Time Streaming: Get responses in real-time using Server-Sent Events (SSE).
  Context-Aware Responses: Models are prompted to use only the provided context to generate their responses.
  Detailed Metrics: Evaluate model responses based on **relevance**, **accuracy**, and **response time** .

+ This app uses :
+ - ChromaDB , as a vector database
+ - BeautifulSoup, to help in scraping
+ - SSE 'server sent events' , for streaming responses

 Getting Started:
 - Prerequisites